 Your Eye Doctor's Appointment Could Change Your Life

-So the next time you visit Ray D. Williams, OD at Regional Eye Center in Americus, remember that a comprehensive eye exam can do more than determine your eyeglasses or contacts prescription.
-Ray D. Williams, OD can evaluate your eyes for existing or potential health issues, and communicate them to your primary care physician for the best possible care.
+So the next time you visit our team of eye doctors at Regional Eye Center in Americus, remember that a comprehensive eye exam can do more than determine your eyeglasses or contacts prescription. our team of eye doctors can evaluate your eyes for existing or potential health issues, and communicate them to your primary care physician for the best possible care.
 By knowing that you're at risk for a certain disease, you can take precautions early on and manage the condition as needed.
 After all, an ounce of prevention is worth a pound of cure.